210119-java-enterprise/Boxed_p1/README.md

 BlackBox:
   - Allows you to get a new connection and set currentConnection
-  - Allows you to execute a transaction stored in a string
   - Allows you to get a ResultSet 'Summary' that shows what the raw result set holds
   - Allows you to retrieve or insert entire objects to avoid creating custom transactions.
+  - Allows you to delete oject from the database

-Some classes that might come in handy to explore include the TransactionBuilder classes:
+Some classes that might come in handy to explore include the TransactionBuilder classes which can be leveraged to craft more custom SQL calls:
   - Delete Builder
   - Insert Builder
   - QueryBuilder